Switch Booting Commands

 Example

-This command displays any reasons why SSU cannot be initiated and which features must be reconfigured to allow SSU to proceed.
+This command displays why SSU cannot be initiated and which features must be reconfigured to allow SSU to proceed.

 switch# show reload fast-boot